Considering light-matter interactions in the Friedmann equations: Theory

-where $a = R/R_0 = \left(1+z\right)^{-1}$ is the relative scale factor, $G$ is the gravitational constant, $\rho$ is the mass density, $k/a^2$ is the spatial curvature of the universe, $p$ is the pressure, and $c$ is the speed of light.
-Considering the mass density $\rho$ as a sum of matter and radiation contributions and including the vacuum contribution, we get
+where $a = R/R_0 = \left(1+z\right)^{-1}$ is the relative scale factor, $G$ is the gravitational constant, $\rho$ is the mass density, $k/a^2$ is the spatial curvature of the universe, $\Lambda$ is the cosmological constant, and $c$ is the speed of light.
+Considering mass density $\rho$ as a sum of matter and radiation contributions, we get

 Eq.
 (1) is then rewritten as

 with the condition

 where $H(a) = \dot{a}/a$ is the Hubble parameter, $H_0$ is the Hubble constant, and $\Omega_m$, $\Omega_r$ , $\Omega_\Lambda$ and $\Omega_k$ are the normalized matter, radiation, vacuum and curvature terms.
 Assuming $\Omega_r = 0$ and $\Omega_k = 0$ in Eq.
 (4), we get the $\Lambda$CDM model